-humidity:coordinates = "time lon lat alt" ;
+humidity:coordinates = "time lon lat z" ;

 attributes:

 :featureType = "profile";

 The pressure(i,o), temperature(i,o), and humidity(i,o) data for element o of profile i are associated with the coordinate values time(i), lat(i), and lon(i).
 The vertical coordinate for element o in each profile is altitude z(o).
 Either the instance (profile) or the element (z) dimension could be the netCDF unlimited dimension.